heston/lutron-bond/README.md

 ## Run Software

-This software must be running somewhere on your local network (with access to the Lutron and Bond hubs) in order for it work.
+This software must be running somewhere on your local network (with access to the Lutron and Bond hubs) in order for it to work.
 A Raspberry Pi, or other always-on computer is a good choice.
 However, how to deploy this is left as an exercise for the reader (look at [lutronbond.service](blob/main/lutronbond.service) for a starting place).